apexskier/homebridge-eero-presence/README.md

 ## Config

-To get a user token, run `npm run auth` and follow the prompts:
+To get a user token, run `npm run auth` and follow the prompts.

 ```
 ❯ npm run auth